Skip to main content Skip to office menu Skip to footer

 Scope of practice.

-A school counselor is authorized to provide to kindergarten through grade 12 students school counseling services that focus on the promotion of preventive and educational strategies to enhance the cognitive, emotional, and behavioral development; effective decision-making skills; and resiliency capabilities of students.
+A school counselor is authorized to provide to prekindergarten through grade 12 students school counseling services that focus on the promotion of the academic, career, and personal and social development of all students through data-informed school counseling programs.

 Subp.
 1a.